Ringa Tohu Papa

 - able to work well in a team

-- able to concentrate and remain alert for long periods when driving vehicles
+- able to concentrate and stay alert for long periods when driving vehicles

 - good at following instructions